Skillfully trained:

 Your routine for fixing vulnerabilities

-➞ The order of the movements is important to avoid areas where the liquid is difficult to spread. to wet first.
+➞ The order is crucial to find the positions to wet firstwhere the liquid is difficult to distribute.

 With these steps